 Sorry.
 Ahem.
 Anyway.

-For me, ordering the vegan option on a menu or lying that I’m lactose intolerant is easier than negotiating all of these things or explaining them to waiters.
+For me, ordering the vegan option on a menu and telling waiters that I’m lactose intolerant is easier than negotiating all of these things or explaining them to waiters.
 Although, invariably people want to know if I’m now a vegan and then talk about food choices.

 Which, is also exhausting.